GAVIOTA COAST CONSERVANCY

 Public Access

 Encourage respectful public use and access.
 Recreation and rejuvenation benefit both individuals and the community.
-People who experience their environment become more active stewards of their homeland.
+People who experience their environment become more active stewards of the land.

 The Coast is never saved, the Coast is always being saved.